Thomas Ott reported in the

 Landmark application pending

 This school, with its heavily wooded front lawn, faces East 140th Street.
 The owls over the doorway look out onto the sidestreets.
-The rear wing and smokestack are especially impressive.
+The

 Mount Auburn